Kawanishi N1K: Land-based version

 The requirement to carry a bulky, heavy float essentially crippled the N1K against contemporary American fighters.
-However, Kawanishi engineers had proposed, in late 1941, that the N1K would also be the basis of a formidable land-based fighter, and a land-based version was produced as a private venture by the company.
-This version flew on 27 December 1942, powered by a Nakajima NK9A Homare 11 18-cylinder radial engine, replacing the less powerful MK4C Kasei 13 of the N1K-1.
-The aircraft retained the mid-mounted wing of the floatplane; combined with the large propeller, this necessitated a long, stalky main landing gear.
-A unique feature was the aircraft's combat flaps that automatically adjusted in response to acceleration, freeing up the pilot's concentration, and reducing the chance of stalling in combat.
+However, in late 1941, Kawanishi designers had proposed that the N1K could serve as a basis for a fighter variant, having projected that it was capable of sufficient performance in this capacity.
+A land-based version was produced as a private venture.
+Initially, the only major modification planned was the substitution of the ventral and outrigger floats for fully-retractable landing gear; however, the design team also opted to adopt the newly-developed Nakajima NK9A Homare 11 18-cylinder radial engine to replace the less powerful MK4C Kasei 13 of the N1K-1 along with a new four-bladed propeller.

+As the aircraft retained the mid-mounted wing of the floatplane, in combination with a relatively large propeller, it necessitated the use of relatively lengthy main landing gear that contracted while being retracted into the wing wells.
+A uncommon feature was the aircraft's combat flaps that automatically adjusted in response to acceleration, freeing up the pilot's concentration, and reducing the chance of stalling in combat.
 However, the N1K did have temperamental flight characteristics that required an experienced touch at the controls.

-The Nakajima Homare was powerful but had been rushed into production before it was sufficiently developed and proved troublesome.
-Another problem was landing gear failure due to poor heat treatment of the wheels.
+The prototype of this version flew for the first time on 27 December 1942.
+Several issues were apparent during the flight test programme.
+The Nakajima Homare engine proved to be powerful, but had been rushed into production before it was sufficiently developed, and thus was troublesome.
+Another problem was landing gear failure, which was attributed to poor heat treatment of the wheels.
 Apart from engine problems and the landing gear, the flight test program showed that the aircraft was promising.
-Prototypes were evaluated by the Navy, and since the aircraft was faster than the Zero and had a much longer range than the Mitsubishi J2M Raiden, it was ordered into production as the N1K1-J, the -J indicating a land-based fighter modification of the original floatplane fighter.
+Prototypes were evaluated by the IJN, and since the aircraft was faster than the Zero and had a much longer range than the Mitsubishi J2M Raiden, it was ordered into production as the N1K1-J, the -J indicating a land-based fighter modification of the original floatplane fighter.

 Only four days after the Shidens first test flight, a complete redesign began.
 The N1K2-J addressed the N1K1-J's major defects, primarily the mid-mounted wing and long landing gear.
 The wings were moved to a low position, which permitted the use of a shorter, conventional undercarriage.
-The fuselage was lengthened and the tail redesigned.
+Further changes included a lengthened fuselage and a redesigned tail.
 The production of the entire aircraft was simplified: over a third of the parts used in the previous Shiden could still be used in its successor, while construction used fewer critical materials.
 The N1K2-J was approximately 250 kg lighter, while faster and more reliable than its predecessor.
 The Homare engine was retained, even though reliability problems persisted, as no alternative was available.
 A prototype of the new version flew on 1 January 1944.
-After completing Navy trials in April, the N1K2-J was rushed into production.
+After completing IJN trials in April, the N1K2-J was rushed into production.
 This variant was named the "Shiden Kai" (紫電改)" with Kai meaning modified.